Lionk-Framework/Lionk/README.md

 ## 🚀 Getting Started

 ### 📦 Deployment
-To see how to deploy the application, please refer to the deployment guide: [Deployment guide]().
+To see how to deploy the application, please refer to the deployment guide: [Deployment guide](https://github.com/Lionk-Framework/Lionk/blob/update-readme/docs/deployement/DockerDeploy.md).

+For a full documentation on how to deploy the application on a raspberry with GPIO enable see [Rpi guide](https://github.com/Lionk-Framework/Lionk/blob/update-readme/docs/deployement/RaspberryDeploy.md)

 ### 🤖 Usage
 To see how to use the application, please refer to the user guide: [User guide]().